orion-project/rezonator2/help/py_round_trip.rst

 ``front_radius()``
 ~~~~~~~~~~~~~~~~~~

-Calculate wavefront radius of curvature at the reference point.
+Calculate the round-trip matrix at the reference point and return the :ref:`wavefront radius of curvature <abcd_beam_roc>` computed from the matrix components.

 Returns: